personachat/personachat/README.md

 Further development has been [moved to Codeberg](https://codeberg.org/personachat/personachat).
+We're also working on the second generation of PersonaChat, featuring new chat-tuned models and more.
+Check out our Codeberg page for status!

 # PersonaChat